 Rodell Razor (47:33):

 Because sometimes we become employees of our own company, in trying to help them be, you know, be visionaries.
-I believe there’s visionaries and there’s doers, right.
-There’s people that are like, just give me the job and I’ll just do it.
-And then the visionaries, I believe that what we do and what I’m great at is I’m that middle piece that helps connect the vision to the action. and so, yeah, I appreciate you having me on, it’s been a pleasure. whenever I get an opportunity to talk about athletes and athletes and business athletes in life, I think, you know, if you move your body, you’re an athlete, that’s the way Nike defines it. but those of those athletes out there that have a big span of influence, they have the greatest opportunity to, create some leverage in their life. so they don’t have to be a statistic of a professional athlete or even a college athlete where, you know, once they’re done catching the ball or Dunkin, Dunkin a ball or swinging the bat, whatever it is, that they just become forgotten, that there’s, there’s a life after that.
+I believe there are visionaries and there are doers, right?
+There are people that are like, just give me the job and I’ll just do it.
+And then the visionaries, I believe that what we do and what I’m great at is I’m that middle piece that helps connect the vision to the action. and so, yeah, I appreciate you having me on, it’s been a pleasure. whenever I get an opportunity to talk about athletes and athletes and business athletes in life, I think, you know, if you move your body, you’re an athlete, that’s the way Nike defines it. but those of those athletes out there that have a big span of influence, have the greatest opportunity to, create some leverage in their life. so they don’t have to be a statistic of a professional athlete or even a college athlete where, you know, once they’re done catching the ball or Dunkin, Dunkin a ball or swinging the bat, whatever it is, that they just become forgotten, that there’s, there’s a life after that.
 And for most people, you know, careers are over in their thirties, like me and you that’s when our careers get started.
 Right.
 So, uh, yeah, so I think that’s, uh, something that, I’m very passionate about.
 So I appreciate you having me on.